 Towing barges and dead ships by their nature require careful consideration.
-There is a standardised method statement, in the form of a Barge Pro-Forma (see 4.3), which captures all relevant information for the Pilot, Tug Masters and FTNS.
+There is a standardised method statement, in the form of a Barge Pro-Forma (see 4.4), which captures all relevant information for all involved parties.

 Sea-going tugs will normally hand over/take-over to/from Licensed tugs as per appendix A.